 Read up on the Key Features of a CRM in Banking

-Hence, a CRM for financial services will often need to cater to the requirements of not only sales and marketing departments but also advisory teams that regularly interact with existing or potential customers
+Hence, a CRM for financial services will often need to cater to the requirements of different teams (e.g., marketing, sales, accounting, advisory and payment processing), that regularly interact with existing or potential customers.

 Further, even the acquisition of new clientele isn’t always standard in finance, with many relying on word-of-mouth and personal referrals.
 As you can imagine, a good CRM platform should have customizable workflows that account for that.